stylesuxx/jQuery-Plugin-Template/README.md

-jQUery-Plugin-Template
+jQuery-Plugin-Template
 ======================

-jQUery Plugin Template with init, reset and destroy methods.
+jQuery Plugin Template with init, reset and destroy methods.